AdobeDocs/app-builder/getting_started/first_app.md

     README.md		e2e			node_modules		package.json		web-src
     actions			manifest.yml		package-lock.json	test
     ```
-1. When you generate a project with a downloaded Config file without logging into Developer Console on your [CLI](https://github.com/adobe/aio-cli), everything should be the same.
+1. When you generate a project with a downloaded Config file without logging into [Adobe Developer Console](https://console.adobe.io/) on your [CLI](https://github.com/adobe/aio-cli), everything should be the same.
 We use the values from the downloaded file to pre-populated values in your `.env` and `.aio`.
 The only difference you will notice is the missing `config.json` file because that's the file you used to generate this project.

 #### Developer without any credentials
 This flow is intended for developers who have no access or credentials whatsoever but still want to look at the code.